FedDreng/p1/README.md

 ## Parking Lots
 ### Overview

-This project is part of our university’s P1 course, where we aim to identify and solve a real-world problem using technology.
+This project is part of our university’s P1 course, where the aim is to identify and solve a real-world problem using technology.
 Our chosen focus is parking lots — specifically improving how drivers find available parking spaces efficiently.

 ### Goal